Hiding Vegetables In Your Child’s Food? Is It a Good Idea?

 Amping Up the Nutrient Factor

 Nutrition experts often remind us that essential elements, or vital nutrients, are crucial for a child's growth and development.
 When you hide vegetables in children's meals, you're ticking off a lot of boxes in the nutrition checklist.
-Some parents even level-up this approach by substituting added sugars with healthier options like fruit purees.
+Some parents even level up this approach by substituting added sugars with healthier options like fruit purees.
 Suddenly, those muffins are not just delicious; they're nutritious!

 But Hold On, There Are Some Negatives!